Why You Should Think Twice Before Giving a Pet as a Gift This Holiday Season

 4. Build a foundation for success.

-If you want to give something to unwrap, fill a basket with a leashopens in a new tab, collaropens in a new tab, bowlsopens in a new tab, toysopens in a new tab, treatsopens in a new tab, a gift certificate for a training class or vet care and a positive training book.
-After the holidays are over and life settles down, check out your local shelter and rescue groups, or do the research required to find a reputable breeder.
-Consider an adult rescue dogopens in a new tab.
-Sure, puppies are totally cute and fun, but they’re also a lot of work.
-Many adult dogs are housebrokenopens in a new tab and have all sorts of good behavior skills up their furry sleeves.
+If you want to give something to unwrap, you can fill a basket with a leash, collar, bowls, toys, treats, a gift certificate for a training class or vet care, and a positive training book.
+There’s no rush to have a pet by the holidays; once the commotion is over and life has settled, check out your local shelter and rescue groups.
+Consider an adult rescue dog.
+Sure, puppies are totally adorable and fun, but they’re also a lot of work.
+Many adult dogs are housebroken and have all sorts of good behavior skills up their furry sleeves.
 This is one situation in which the best surprise is no surprise at all.

 5. Have a plan if it doesn’t work out.

-Maybe you misunderstood your partner’s love of Mastiffs and find them less than impressed to have a giant, drooling dog in the apartment; maybe your new pet doesn’t get along with everyone in the home, or the senior cat you adopted for your aging parent is just too much for them to handle.
-Sometimes, even with the most thoughtful process and research, we don’t always know whether a pet will be a good match.
+Maybe you misunderstood your partner’s love of Mastiffs and find them less than impressed to have a massive, drooling dog on the couch; maybe your new dog doesn’t get along with everyone in the home, or the senior cat you adopted for your aging parent is just too much for them to handle.
+Even with the most thoughtful process and research, we don’t always know whether a pet will be a perfect match.
 Have you talked to the shelter about their return process?
 Would you consider holding on to the pet (if it’s safe to do so) and helping the shelter find a better match?

-If you’ve gifted a senior dog or cat with a senior relative in your life, create a plan if they were to pass away or became too sick to care for them.
-If you’re gifting to your children and hoping they’ll do all the litter box scooping and dog walking, what’s your plan when that inevitably falls through?
+Consider who you’re gifting to, even if it raises some tough questions.
+If you’ve given a senior dog or cat to a senior relative in your life, create a plan if they were to pass away or became too sick to care for them.
+If you’re gifting to your children and hoping they’ll do all the dog walking and litter box scooping, what’s your plan when that inevitably falls through?
 (I say this as a child who gave a 12-minute presentation on how often I would scoop the box if my mom would let me get a kitten and then immediately forgot all responsibilities once he arrived.)

 When gifting a pet comes from a place of helping an animal in need and takes into consideration the new pet parent’s needs and lifestyle, it can be successful.
 But if you’re unsure, there’s nothing like opening a gift card from your significant other who pretended to hate cats all these years, giving you the green light to pick one out from your local shelter or rescue — with an added benefit that you can get the predictable, happy screaming out of your system before the pet arrives.